mhamdan91/IoT558/README.md

 # Paranoid

-Paranoid is Yet Another Arduino IoT Web App written in HTML with elements of javascript and PHP.
+IoT558 is Yet Another Arduino IoT Web App written in HTML with elements of javascript and PHP.

   - [Collect] Send sensor data to a webserver
   - [Analyze] Analyze and visualize your data